naninovel/docs/docs/guide/engine-services.md

 ```

 ::: tip EXAMPLE
-Another example of adding a custom engine service to manage item resources and configuration of an inventory UI can be found in the [inventory example project on GitHub](https://github.com/naninovel/samples/tree/main/unity/inventory).

-Specifically, the custom engine service is implemented via [InventoryManager.cs](https://github.com/naninovel/samples/blob/main/unity/inventory/Assets/NaninovelInventory/Runtime/InventoryManager.cs) runtime script.
+Another example of adding a custom engine service to manage item resources and configuration of an inventory UI can be found in the [inventory sample](/guide/samples#inventory).
+Specifically, the custom engine service is implemented via `Scripts/Runtime/Inventory/InventoryManager.cs` runtime script.
 :::

 ## Overriding Built-in Services